 Enjoy!

-I hope you enjoy this warm and comforting mentaiko udon recipe!
-If you try it out, I'd really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
-It's also helpful to share any adjustments you made to the recipe with other readers.
-Thank you so much!
+I hope you enjoy this Mentaiko Udon recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
+Thank you!

 Mentaiko Udon (Cod Roe Ankake Udon)